Joshua Gray OG Oregon State | NFL Draft Profile & Scouting Report

 Lennox Tate

-Joshua Gray percentiles vs other Offensive Tackles (NFL Combine historically - higher value represents better perfomance)
+Joshua Gray percentiles vs other Offensive Guards (NFL Combine historically - higher value represents better perfomance)

 How other scouting services rate Joshua Gray (Overall Rank)